spotinst/help/src/docs/ocean-spark/configure-spark-apps/access-your-data.md

 The Spark application will now be able to access the S3 bucket specified in the IAM policy you created.

-### Your data is in an AWS account other than the Ocean Spark cluster
+### AWS: Your data is in an AWS account other than the Ocean Spark cluster

-> **Tip**: This section assumes you are familiar with the previous one, “Your data is in the same AWS account as the Ocean Spark cluster”.
+> **Tip**: This section assumes you are familiar with the previous one, "Your data is in the same AWS account as the Ocean Spark cluster”.
 The previous section provides more detailed explanations and acts as a tutorial.
 This section assumes a good knowledge of AWS Identity and Access Management (IAM).

 To allow the Kubernetes nodes and Spark pods to access your S3 buckets, complete the following steps:

-1. Create an IAM role in the AWS account where the data resides (“data account”).
+1. Create an IAM role in the AWS account where the data resides ("data account”).
 Note down the instance profile associated with this IAM role.
 2. Add the following policy to the IAM role to grant it data access.

 ```yaml